Darylxyx/generator-yx-react/README.md

 webpack --watch
 webpack -p
 ```
-Command `--watch` will repackaging the project when you changes.
+Command `--watch` will repack the project when you change.
-Command `-p` will compression the bundle.
+Command `-p` will compress the bundle.

 ### Dependencies
 * webpack